 WEINTRAUB V. MENTAL HEALTH AUTHORITY OF ST. MARY’S, INC.

-U.S. District Court Allows Title VII Retaliation Lawsuit to Proceed for Nurse who Opposed Termination of Co-Worker for Reporting Sexual Harassment
+Title: U.S. District Court Allows Title VII Retaliation Lawsuit to Proceed for Nurse who Opposed Termination of Co-Worker for Reporting Sexual Harassment

 In the opinion below, the U.S. District Court for the District of Maryland denied summary judgment in which The Employment Law Group® client Linda Weintraub, a mental health nurse with nearly twenty years of experience, alleged that her supervisor at the former Mental Health Authority of St. Mary’s County, Inc. (MHASM) wrongfully terminated her.
 Ms. Weintraub opposed the retaliatory termination of another nurse who had filed a sexual harassment complaint with the EEOC.
 Denying summary judgment, the Court allowed Ms. Weintraub’s lawsuit to proceed stating, “contrary to MHASM’s insinuations, Weintraub is also not required to utter the magic words ‘Title VII’ in opposing [her supervisor’s] retaliatory dismissal of [another nurse].”